High resolution mapping of molecular tori with ALMA: Conclusions

 \item High resolution has enabled to fully resolve molecular tori, one of them is edge-on, geometrically thin, and warped.
-This does not favor the classical geometrically thick dusty tori model.
+This does not favor the classical geometrically thick tori model.
+The circum-nuclear material, that can obscure the AGN, is not a thick dusty torus, but a thin molecular torus.
+It is able to obscure the AGN if edge-on, also aided by the polar dust when present, which may widen the obscuring area.
 The thin torus may be short lived, by a few rotation periods, due to PPI instabilities, and the warp in its outer parts should have about the same life-time, due to differential precession in a nearly spherical potential.
 This short life-time ensures an efficient fueling of the SMBH, as soon as the gas has accumulated in the torus, through gravity torques.
 It is a natural explanation for the variability of the AGN, and may be of the changing look of some objects \citep[e.g.][]{Ricci2023}.
 Further fueling of the nucleus could then be weakened or stopped due to feedback, waiting for the next secular evolution cycle. \end{itemize}

 These results show beautifully how much information ALMA and its high spatial resolution can provide to unveil the morphology and dynamics of the AGN circum-nuclear regions.
 Warping and misalignment are a clue to the transient nature of these tori, which may live a few dynamical time-scales.
 Mapping only at lower angular resolution may give an incomplete impression of the molecular gas kinematics and distribution close to galaxy nuclei.